-Bottom fishing requires the kayak stay in position over the reef.
+Bottom fishing requires the kayak to stay in position over the reef.
 You will need an anchor trolley, a three-pound, collapsible anchor with at least 150 feet of rope and a depth finder to mark structure and fish.

-Research charts and navigation apps to find areas with deep ledges and rocky bottom where snapper and grouper hang out.
+Research charts and navigation apps to find areas with deep ledges and rocky debris where snapper and grouper hang out.
 On the water, use a GPS to locate the general area indicated on the chart.

 Then, search the bottom with the fish finder for anomalies in the structure that might hold fish.
 Learn to read the fish finder to determine hard bottom from soft sand.
 Hard bottom usually shows as a darker, thinner line.
 Of course, marking fish is a good sign.